DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 They're two scenarios:

 - Scenario 1/ You're loading a shared patch (.vcv file) made by OhmerPrems member (who are using full version), and the patch embeds one or many _FranKe_ module instances: all of these instances are working, in this case, as **player**, meaning these modules are able to playback without any restriction.
 However, **everything** is locked against edition, including MUTE and SOLO states (individual and global), reverse and pendulum playback by momentary button (who affect the selected track only), track role, randomizations, module reset (via **Initialize** command from module's contextual menu, or **Ctrl**+**I** / **Cmd**+**I** on MacOS X, as keyboard shortcut), pattern/track copy/paste operations, and file operations.
-All settings from the module's SETUP cannot be changed, except flats/sharps display preference, because the patch architecture was defined by its creator.
+All settings from the module's SETUP cannot be changed (except flats/sharps display preference), because the loaded patch structure was defined by its author.

-- Scenario 2/ You add a new instance of _FranKe_ module in rack, from the "fresh" added module, patterns from 03 to 64 can't be selected/reached (either by potentiometer, or by voltage).
-From patterns 01 and 02, **only tracks 1 and 2 events can be edited**, all other tracks (from 3 to 8) are locked against edition, including "Randomize" (from module's contextual menu ** Randomize** command, or **Ctrl**+**R** / **Cmd**+**R** on MacOS X, as keyboard shortcut). **PITCH outputs for tracks 3 to 8 are constant -10V**, CV1 and CV2 may be assigned, but their actions are restricted to tracks 1 and/or 2 only.
-Turing Machine sequences on tracks 1 / track 2 can be edited and saved (and later, loaded to track 1 or 2).
+- Scenario 2/ You add a new instance of _FranKe_ module in rack, in this case from the "fresh" added module, patterns from 03 to 64 can't be selected/reached (either by potentiometer, or by voltage).
+From patterns 01 and 02, **only tracks 1 and 2 events can be edited**, all other tracks (from 3 to 8) are locked against edition. **PITCH outputs for tracks 3 to 8 are constant -10V**.
+Both CV1 and CV2 may be assigned (from module's SETUP), but their actions may impact tracks 1 and 2 only.
+Turing Machine sequences on tracks 1 and track 2 can be edited and saved (and later, loaded but to track 1 or 2 only).
 Track role (via **TRK.
 ROLE** momentary button) can be changed for tracks 1 and 2 only.
 Also, many contextual menu entries concerning track, pattern, copy/paste and file operations may be disabled (grayed), depending the module's context when the contextual menu is pulled down by right-mouse button click over the _FranKe_ module.
 All others still locked/disabled, until you'll become OhmerPrems member!

 All stuff made on _FranKe_ module is always saved and recalled, including Turing Machine states (whatever locked, or not, as explained in TURING MACHINE section, later).